Nikhil Nandy

 Nikhil Nandy (1932 – 29 December 2020) was an Indian footballer.
 He competed in the men's tournament at the 1956 Summer Olympics.
 As an octogenarian, he was still engaged in coaching youngsters in Kolkata, India.
 He was part of Eastern Railway's historic Calcutta Football League win in 1958.

+Club career

+Nandy was part of Eastern Railway's historic Calcutta Football League win in 1958.